Home / Journals / CMES / Vol.47, No.2, 2009

 CMES-Computer Modeling in Engineering & Sciences, Vol.47, No.2, pp. 119-166, 2009, DOI:10.3970/cmes.2009.047.119

 Abstract Deterministic simulation tools enable a very precise simulation of physical phenomena using numerical models.
 In many real life situations however, a deterministic analysis is not sufficient to assess the quality of a design.
 In a design stage, some physical properties of the model may not be determined yet.
 But even in a design ready for production, design tolerances and production inaccuracies introduce variability and uncertainty.
 In these cases, a non-deterministic analysis procedure is required, either using a probabilistic or a non-probabilistic approach.
-The authors developed an intelligent Kriging response surface based optimisation procedure that can be used in combination with… More >
+The authors developed an intelligent Kriging response surface based optimisation procedure that can More >

 • Open AccessOpen Access